mlpack/mlpack/doc/user/core/trees/mean_sp_tree.md

 arma::mat dataset;
 mlpack::data::Load("cloud.csv", dataset, true);

-// Build the spill tree with a tau (margin) of 0.2 and a leaf size of 10.
+// Build the mean-split spill tree with a tau (margin) of 0.2 and a leaf size of
-// (This means that nodes are split until they contain 10 or fewer points.)
+// 10.
+(This means that nodes are split until they contain 10 or fewer points.)
 //
 // The std::move() means that `dataset` will be empty after this call, and no
-// data will be copied during tree building. mlpack::SpillTree<mlpack::EuclideanDistance,
+// data will be copied during tree building.
-                  mlpack::EmptyStatistic,
-                  arma::mat,
-                  mlpack::AxisOrthogonalHyperplane,
+//
+// When C++20 is enabled, then the <> is not necessary and the following line
+// will work:
+// mlpack::MeanSPTree tree(std::move(dataset), 0.2, 10);
-                  mlpack::MidpointSpaceSplit> tree(std::move(dataset), 0.2, 10);
+mlpack::MeanSPTree<> tree(std::move(dataset), 0.2, 10);

 // Print the bounding box of the root node. std::cout << "Bounding box of root node:" << std::endl;